ataylor89/weatherforecast/README.md

 Here are some definitions of words that are used in network programming.

-1. A socket is a file or a file descriptor. [a]
+1. A socket is a file or a file descriptor.
 2. A socket address is a data structure that contains an IP address and a port.
-3. A stream is a sequence of bytes. [b]
+3. A stream is a sequence of bytes.
 4. A protocol is a set of rules.
 A communication protocol is a set of rules for communication.
 5. A web browser is a client that renders web content.
 6. A web server is a server that distributes web content.